coderefinery/github-without-command-line/_episodes/04-doi.md

 > ## Discussion: is depositing your data/code on GitHub enough?
 >
-> Consider the aspect of findability 5 or 10 years from now.
+> - Consider the aspect of findability 5 or 10 years from now.
+> - What could go wrong?
 {: .discussion}